Fishermen continue to struggle despite 'no scientific evidence' for creel fishing ban

 Creel fishermen in the area told the Scotsman they have been ‘devastated’ by the ban which has left them with no source of income for three months.

-Paul McAllister, a creel fisherman based at Campbeltown Harbour, said he continues to feel “purposefully ignored” by the Scottish Government and “weighed down” after he closed his business due to the ban.
+Paul McAllister, a creel boat skipper based at Campbeltown Harbour in Kintyre, said he continues to feel “purposefully ignored” by the Scottish Government and “weighed down” after he closed his business due to the ban.

 The Scottish Government claims the ban intends to protect spawning cod and the marine ecosystem following over-fishing.